seneubert/maven-review/README.md

 The proposal presented here adresses all of these issues while preserving the essential and valuable features of the present review process, in particular the requirement that an analysis is reviewed by independent minds.
 In fact most actions proposed -- with one exception -- do not touch on the content of the current publication procedure.
 Instead we try to flesh out some crucial details of the early stages of the review process in the working groups.

+## Two tiers
+Tier number one is the working group review.
+The goal of this part of the review is to ensure that the analysis is technically and from its physical content of the highest quality permitted by the limits of person power and computing resources.
+Feedback is brought to the analysis team at the earliest possible state and problems are highlighted in an early stage to avoid waste of work or sidetracks.
+During this part of the review it is also ensured that the analysis is reproducible and the tools developed are in a state that allows future projects to profit from the invested work.
+Tier number one is carried out as an accompanying review.
+Reviewers are involved in the analysis from day one.
+They don't wait until the proponents announce the analysis to be "ready" for review.
+This tier ends with the working group approval.

+Tier number two is the collaboration review.
+The goal is to provide an external, unbiased perspective on the analysis.
+The methodology is critically examined.
+The documentation is checked for completeness and clearness.

 ## A few simple tools
 To attack the problems stated above we propose to adopt the following tools as part of the review process: